 Day 1: Arrival Day – Kathmandu

 Evening, we will have a group meeting and introduction Hotel lobby for a trek briefing session with your trek leader.
-Then, to one of the typical Nepalese Restaurant (Nepali Chulo) for the welcome dinner (We eat Dal Bhat, typical Nepalese food)with cultural show and ethnic dancing.
+Then, to one of the typical Nepalese Restaurants (Nepali Chulo) for the welcome dinner (We eat Dal Bhat, typical Nepalese food)with a cultural show and ethnic dancing.
 Overnight in Kathmandu.